xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 We could either use values from the encoders on the left and the right side to calculate the angle, but a more elegant (and accurate) solution is to use a gyro.
 Let's therefore assume that we have a `Gyro` class whose objects give us the current heading of the robot.

 One thing we have to think about is what to set the motors to when we get the value from the controller, because to turn the robot, both of the motors will be going in opposite directions.
 Luckily, `arcade_drive` is our savior: we can plug our PID values directly into the turning part of arcade drive (the `x` axis) to steer the robot.
-Refer back to the article about Arcade drive (especially the visualization) if you are unsure about what this means.
+Refer back to the [Arcade Drive article]({{site.baseurl }}drivetrain-control/arcade-drive/) (especially the visualization) if you are unsure about how/why this works.

 ```python
 # create robot's motors and the gyro